-Traditional casting and machining are still the mainstream, but additive manufacturing has shown potential for lightweighting and integrated design.
+Traditional casting and mechanical processing remain mainstream, but additive manufacturing has demonstrated the potential for lightweight and integrated design.

 Casting is the most popular process in crankcase manufacturing, especially for complex geometries and mass production.